Rquaicoo/newsApp-android/README.md

-# newsApp-Android
+# Influxnews
-Android version of [newsApp-iOS](https://github.com/Reu-Amissah/newsApp-iOS) with Compose
+Android version of [Influxnews](https://github.com/Reu-Amissah/newsApp-iOS) with Compose

+Influxnews is a news app which will run natively on both Android and iOS.
+It will allow users to obtain news from various sources, and it will have a recommendation engine that will predict news that may be interesting to a variety of users.
+The news will be obtained via the [NewsCatcher API](https://newscatcherapi.com/).

 ## Features
 - [x] Landing Page